Cryptofonts/cryptoicons/README.md

 1. Issue that pull request!

 ### License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its GNU License.